zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 }
 ```

 We just need to write this magic function **`INSERT_FIX_UP`** and we are done !
 Iterative implementations needs to track parent and also handing all the cases can be really pain .
 But , we will take advantage of the bottom up approach .
-If a RBT property violation has occured , we will fix on our way up in the recursion !
+If a RBT property violation has occurred , we will fix on our way up in the recursion !

 ```c++
 Node* INSERT_FIX_UP(Node *node,bool dir)